dev-sys-do/kudo/docs/proposals/cli.md

 ### get node \<id\>

-Get detailed informations about a node.
+Get detailed information about a node.

 **Arguments** :